lynndylanhurley/devise_token_auth/README.md

 ### DeviseTokenAuth::Concerns::SetUserByToken

 This gem includes a [Rails concern](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html) that can be used to identify users by the `Authorization` header.

-This concern runs as a [before_action](http://guides.rubyonrails.org/action_controller_overview.html#filters), setting the `@user` variable for use in your controllers.
+This concern runs a [before_action](http://guides.rubyonrails.org/action_controller_overview.html#filters), setting the `@user` variable for use in your controllers.
 The user will be signed in via devise for the duration of the request.

+The concern also runs an [after_action](http://guides.rubyonrails.org/action_controller_overview.html#filters) that changes the auth token after each request.

 It is recommended to include the concern in your base `ApplicationController` so that all children of that controller include the concern as well.